0xHabitat/habitat-rollup/README.md

 # Development

-Use `docker-compose up --exit-code-from dev` to bootstrap the environment, you only need to do this once and if you changed node_modules and/or docker files.
+Use `docker-compose up dev` to bootstrap the environment, you only need to do this once and if you changed node_modules and/or docker files.

 Enter the development container with

-`docker-compose run -p 8111:8111 dev sh`
+`docker-compose run -p 8111:8111 dev -i`

 to establish a port mapping.